AndieWill510/tinydoor/Options/046-normal-is-not-okay.md

 We can make community.

 We can fight back against the lie that "normal" is the price of being loved.

-That is why I am writing this book.

-And maybe that is why you are still reading.

 Not because "normal" ever fit us, because something truer is still calling us home.